-- We would like to thank the captain and the crew of the R/V Pourquoi Pas?, as well as Fabien Perault and Emmanuel - 471 De Saint Léger from the CNRS DT-INSU for their help during the CTD deployments.
-Pierre Branellec, Floriane - 472 Desprez de Gésincourt, Michel Hamon, Catherine Kermabon, Philippe Le Bot, Stéphane Leizour and Olivier Ménage - are also acknowledged for their technical help during the cruise.
-We acknowledge Lorna Foliot, Raphaëlle Sauzède, - Joséphine Ras, Hervé Claustre and Céline Dimier for the sampling and analysis of pigments.
-We would like to thank - 475 the co-chief scientists Pascale Lherminier and Géraldine Sarthou.
-We also express our thanks to Pascale Lherminier, - Herlé Mercier, Monika Rhein, Julie Deshayes and Claude Talandier for providing useful help on the characteristics of - 477 the Labrador Sea Water.
-Satellite chlorophyll-a data and visualizations used in this study were produced with the - 478 Giovanni and the Ocean Color (Ocean Biology Processing Group; OBPG) online data system, developed and - maintained by the NASA. - 480 This work was funded by the Flanders Research Foundation (project G071512N), the Vrije Universiteit Brussel - 481 (strategy research program: project SRP-2), the French National Research Agency (ANR-13-BS06-0014 and ANR- - 482 12-PDOC-0025-01), the French National Center for Scientific Research (CNRS-LEFE-CYBER), IFREMER and the - 483 "Laboratoire d'Excellence" Labex-Mer (ANR-10-LABX-19).
+Acknowledgements.
+We would like to thank the captain and the crew of the R/V Pourquoi Pas?, as well as Fabien Perault and Emmanuel De Saint Léger from the CNRS DT-INSU for their help during the CTD deployments.
+Pierre Branellec, Floriane Desprez de Gésincourt, Michel Hamon, Catherine Kermabon, Philippe Le Bot, Stéphane Leizour, and Olivier Ménage are also acknowledged for their technical help during the cruise.
+We acknowledge Lorna Foliot, Raphaëlle Sauzède, Joséphine Ras, Hervé Claustre, and Céline Dimier for the sampling and analysis of pigments.
+We would like to thank the co-chief scientists Pascale Lherminier and Géraldine Sarthou.
+We also express our thanks to Pascale Lherminier, Herlé Mercier, Monika Rhein, Julie Deshayes, and Claude Talandier for providing useful help on the characteristics of the Labrador Sea Water.
+Satellite chlorophyll a data and visualisations used in this study were produced with the Giovanni and the Ocean Color (Ocean Biology Processing Group; OBPG) online data system, developed and maintained by NASA.

+This work was funded by the Flanders Research Foundation (project G071512N), the Vrije Universiteit Brussel (strategy research program: project SRP-2), the French National Research Agency (ANR-13-BS06-0014 and ANR-12-PDOC-0025-01), the French National Center for Scientific Research (CNRS-LEFE-CYBER), IFREMER, and the "Laboratoire d'Excellence" Labex-Mer (ANR-10-LABX-19).
+For this work, Maribel I. Garcia-Ibáñez was supported by the Centre for Climate Dynamics at the Bjerknes Centre and by the Spanish Ministry of Economy and Competitiveness through the BOCATS (CTM2013-41048-P) project co-funded by the Fondo Europeo de Desarrollo Regional 2014-2020 (FEDER).